 Federal Income Tax - The Museum is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The Harold E. LeMay Museum, LeMay Dome Parking Association and Hagerty Education Program are 509(a)(3) supporting organizations of LeMay - America's Car Museum.
 Net unrelated business income, if any, is subject to federal income taxes under Section 512 and 514.
-There were no taxes due for the years ended December 31, 2014 and 2013.
-All entities file an exempt organization return with the Internal Revenue Service and are no longer subject to federal, state and local income tax examinations by tax authorities for the years before December 31, 2011.
+Taxes paid, if any, are immaterial to the Museum.

 The Museum evaluates its uncertain tax positions and a loss contingency is recognized only when it is more likely than not the tax position will not be sustained on examination by tax authorities, based on technical merits of the position.
 The Museum recognizes interest and penalties related to income tax matters in income tax expense, if applicable.
-As of December 31, 2014 and 2013, the Museum is not aware of any uncertain tax positions that require accrual.
+As of December 31, 2015 and 2014, the Museum is not aware of any uncertain tax positions that require accrual.